 Ultimately my company ended up failing, and instead I joined a company called Studypool, which helps students get instant homework help.
 I’m currently in charge of growth at this company.

 2. Product wins is another major one I try to emphasize.
 A lot of the marketers I talk to are spending large sums of money on acquiring users, but don’t have product market fit yet.
-What this means is that they are acquiring users to their solution, without having something that the users truly desire and want.
-Invest time in talking to your users and realizing why they love your product; really dive in and try to make sure your product gets your users to that moment when they go “Aha!” as soon as possible.
+What this means is that they are acquiring users to their solution without having something that the users truly desire and want.
+Invest time in talking to your users to realize why they love your product; really dive in and try to make sure your product gets your users to that moment when they go “Aha!” as soon as possible.

 3. Love what you do is a common trait I see amongst the best marketers in Silicon Valley.
 They spend their free time studying how other companies became successful and realize that they can’t just copy their tactics and expect success.
 However, it can help you understand and think of new ways to improve your own product.
 Being constantly hungry and having a will to learn is key.

-I’ll close with what one of my favorite growth hackers have said: “If you fail seven out of 10 times at the plate, you’re still going to the hall of fame.”
+I’ll close with a quote that one of my favorite growth hackers has said: “If you fail seven out of 10 times at the plate, you’re still going to the hall of fame.”